flare-foundation/governance-proposals/SIP/SIP_4.md

 * The possibility of additional infrastructure and maintenance costs associated with meeting the minimum requirements not only for existing protocols but also for new protocols in the future.
 * Building a provider system is a competitive venture, and poor performance and lack of participation in one protocol may cause rewards from other protocols to be withheld even though no explicitly malicious behavior occurred.

-Additionally, providers should align their vote on this proposal with their vote on the corresponding FIP.
+Additionally, providers should align their vote on this proposal with their vote on the corresponding [FIP.10](../FIP/FIP_10.md).

 ## 5. Deadline for Voting